 Imports of medicinal products are subject to licensing.
 See the guidance for wholesale dealers on the MHRA website.

-Anyone wishing to import controlled drugs will generally require licensing from the Home Office Drugs Branch.
+Anyone wishing to import controlled drugs will generally require licensing from the Home Office Drugs and Firearms Licensing Unit.
 Read about import licences on the Home Office website.

 Do you need an export or import licence for flowers, wildlife, plants and seeds?